Mimaku/Arduino-Sketches/README.md

 # Arduino-Sketches
-A Collectino of different Arduino Sketches and Projects
+A Collection of different Arduino Sketches and Projects